Mightyfrong/gallifreyan-translation-helper/README.md

 # Gallifreyan Translation Helper
 ###### by MightyFrong

-This is an online tool aimed at artists and hobbyists who produce designs in one of 3 types of Gallifreyan:
+This is an online tool aimed at artists and hobbyists who produce designs in one of 4 types of Gallifreyan:

 * [Sherman's][SCG]
 * [TARDIS Console][TCG]
 * [Doctor's Cot][DCG]
+* [DotScript][DS]

 More details on how the translators for each one can be found below.

+---

 ## Sherman's